teutzue/LSD-Report/README.md

 Communication and work strategy

-The internet was the place where we&#39;d usually meet and discuss about the project.
+The internet was the place where we'd usually meet and discuss about the project.
 This enabled us to work independently from home at any given time without time or environment constraints.
 Sometimes we would also meet in person and have pair programming sessions.

 Branching strategy